filed under:

 I’ve whispered through wind-whipped summits, stood on the GS marker at 3,862 feet while couples said their vows, and watched the Green Mountains wrap themselves around a wedding like a wool blanket on a cold October morning.

 Like my Vermont inspired ramblings?
 Not bad right?
 Ok, back on topic.
-After years photographing weddings at Jay Peak Resort, I can tell you there’s nothing quite like it in Vermont — and Vermont already sets the bar pretty high.
+After years photographing weddings at Jay Peak Resort, I can tell you there’s nothing quite like it in Vermont, and as we all know, Vermont already sets the bar pretty high.
 This isn’t a polished, perfectly fluffed tablecloth kind of wedding venue.
 It’s something warmer.
 It’s a core memory.
 Something that smells like pine needles and woodsmoke and tastes a little like maple syrup on everything.

 If a mountaintop wedding has been calling your name, pull up a seat by the figurative fire.
 Here’s everything I know and have learned over the years about saying “I do” at Jay Peak.